 SECTION 305.
-MODIFICATION OF PLANS.
+MODIFICATION OF PLANS

-- A. A modification to a submitted drainage plan under review by Douglass Township for a development site that involves the following shall require a resubmission to Douglass Township of a modified drainage plan consistent with Section 303 of this Ordinance and be subject to review as specified in Section 304 of this Ordinance: - 1.
+- A. Amodification to a submitted stormwater management plan under review by Douglass Township for a development site that involves the following shall require a resubmission to Douglass Township of a modified stormwater management plan consistent with Section 303 of this Ordinance and be subject to review as specified in Section 304 of this Ordinance: - 1.
 Change in stormwater management facilities or techniques, - 2.
 Relocation or redesign of stormwater management facilities, or - 3.
-Is necessary because soil or other conditions are not as stated on the drainage plan as determined by the municipal Engineer. - B. A modification to an already approved or inconsistent or noncompliant drainage plan shall be submitted to Douglass Township, accompanied by the applicable municipal review and inspection fee.
-A modification to a drainage plan for which a formal action has not been taken by Douglass Township shall be submitted to Douglass Township accompanied by the applicable municipal review and inspection fee.
+Is necessary because soil or other conditions are not as stated on the stormwater management plan as determined by the Township Engineer. - B. A modification to an already approved or inconsistent or noncompliant stormwater management plan shall be submitted to Douglass Township, accompanied by the applicable Township review and inspection fee.
+A modification to a stormwater management plan for which a formal action has not been taken by Douglass Township shall be submitted to Douglass Township accompanied by the applicable Township review and inspection fee.

 SECTION 306.
-RESUBMISSION OF INCONSISTENT OR NONCOMPLIANT DRAINAGE PLANS.
-An inconsistent or noncompliant drainage plan may be resubmitted with the revisions addressing the municipal Engineer's concerns documented in writing.
-It must be addressed to the municipal Secretary in accordance with Section 303 of this Ordinance, distributed accordingly, and be subject to review as specified in Section 304 of this Ordinance.
-The applicable municipal review and inspection fee must accompany a resubmission of an inconsistent or noncompliant drainage plan.
+RESUBMISSION OF INCONSISTENT OR NONCOMPLIANT STORMWATER MANAGEMENT PLANS.

+An inconsistent or noncompliant stormwater management plan may be resubmitted with the revisions addressing the Township Engineer's concerns documented in writing.
+It must be addressed to the Township Secretary in accordance with Section 303 of this Ordinance, distributed accordingly, and be subject to review as specified in Section 304 of this Ordinance.
+The applicable Township review and inspection fee must accompany a resubmission of an inconsistent or noncompliant stormwater management plan.